caiomarte/go/tutorials/30doec/d1/README.md

 ---

 ### Day 1: Data Types
-Today we'll see how to receive multiple inputs, execute some basci data operations, and output the results.
+Today we'll see how to receive multiple inputs, execute some basic data operations, and output the results.
 For that purpose, we are going to cover:

 * all numeric and text data types supported by Go (spoiler: there are many)
 * the Go's `+` operator to sum numbers and concatenate text